LazyRen/2019-Concurrent-Programming/project3/readme.md

 };
 ```

-Since all worker thread can add to the linked list waiting list, it uses *CAS* operation to make it concurrent data structure.<br>Only one GC thread will do checking & deallocating the GCObject.<br>Main thread will keep increament global variable `g_epoch_counter`, and for every 100000 ticks, GC thread will run `SalvageGarbage()`.
+Since all worker thread can add to the waiting list, it uses *CAS* operation to make it *concurrent linked list*.<br>Only one GC thread will do checking & deallocating the GCObject.<br>Main thread will keep increament global variable `g_epoch_counter`, and for every 100000 ticks, GC thread will run `SalvageGarbage()`.
 If object within the list has the epoch # that is lower than any of thread's epoch #, it means no threads are using that object(snapshot).
 Meaning the object is safe to deallocate.